 The upcoming ECO4 scheme, due to begin in April 2022, is currently under consultation and seeking views from sectors including energy efficiency installers and local authorities.
 We encourage you to look at the consultation and make a representation here.
-The consultation closes on 31st August 2021.
+The consultation closed on 31st August 2021.

 Under the HHRCO, energy suppliers are required to fund measures which improve the ability of low income and vulnerable households (the ‘Affordable Warmth Group’) to heat their homes.
 This includes actions that result in heating savings, such as the replacement or repair of a boiler for example.